rintoj/native-x-theme/README.md

 ### `autoSwitchTheme`

 `ThemeProvider` will automatically switch between `dark` and `light` theme depending on system appearance.
-By default this value is set to `true`.
+By default this value is set to `false`.
 Auto theme switching won't work if you don't have themes by name `dark` (THEME.DARK) and `light` (THEME.LIGHT).

 ### `autoSwitchStatusBar`

 `ThemeProvider` will automatically switch status bar content to `dark-content` or `light-content` depending on system appearance.
-By default this value is set to `true` and works only when both `autoSwitchStatusBar` and `autoSwitchTheme` is set to true.
+By default this value is set to `false` and works only when both `autoSwitchStatusBar` and `autoSwitchTheme` is set to true.

 ## Automatic Release